 Adopt a cat

 • Be supported.
-You’ll receive a follow-up call or email around 3, 7 and 21 days after the adoption to check that your new arrival is settled in.
-You can also find help and advice on the Cats Protection website at www.cats.org.uk/advice
+You’ll receive a follow-up call or email after the adoption to check that your new arrival is settled in.
+You can also find help and advice on the Cats Protection website at www.cats.org.uk/advice or can contact us.

 For up-to-the-minute news of which cats urgently require homes, check out our Facebook, Instagram and Twitter feeds.

 All Croydon CP cats have been microchipped, vaccinated, wormed, de-fleaed and neutered (if too young to be neutered we will provide a voucher so the cat can be neutered at our cost at the appropriate time).Your cat will also come with four weeks' free Petplan insurance.We ask that any prospective owner pays an £85 adoption fee per cat.
 If you feel able to make a donation on top of this, this would of course be gratefully received – every little helps!